HomeAncient History

 Oceanus and Thetis, mosaic in Zeugma Mosaic Museum, Turkey

-When Cronus became paranoid and his wife, Rhea, wished to protect her children, she brought Hera to her sister Thetis who raised her as her daughter.
+When Cronus became paranoid and his wife, Rhea, wished to protect her children, she brought her daughter Hera to her sister Thetis, who raised her as her own.
 Later, as a favor to Hera, Thetis punished Callisto and Arcas, a lover and child of Zeus, by forbidding their constellations from touching the sea.
 They were forced to continuously circle the sky without rest.
 We know those constellations as Ursa Major and Ursa Minor, or the big and little dippers.

 3. Hyperion: Titan God Of Light & Observation